juxt/bidi/README.md

 Each subsequent element is a bidi route served by that host.

 A virtual-hosts super-structure is created with the `bidi.vhosts/vhosts.model` variadic function.
-Each argument corresponds to a virtual-host.

 ```clojure
 (require '[bidi.vhosts :refer [vhosts-model])